tom-seddon/b2/doc/Building-on-OSX.md

 workflow should all be relatively convenient.
 But in practice it seems to be a bit flaky; I find the build is spuriously cancelled, necessitating additional attempts.
 Sometimes it requires several goes before the build will finish.
+It has never failed to get there in the end, though... eventually.

 (I don't really think this works especially well, particularly compared to Visual Studio.
 Xcode is awful, and cmake doesn't seem to